adambard/learnxinyminutes-docs/c.html.markdown

 {
   return r.width * r.height;
 }

+// Typedefs can also be defined right during struct definition typedef struct {
+  int width;
+  int height;
+} rect;
+// Like before, doing this means one can type rect r;
+// instead of having to type
+struct rectangle r;

 // if you have large structs, you can pass them "by pointer" to avoid copying
 // the whole struct: